MarufZak/study-logs/grokking-web-application-security/README.md

 Attackers, though, can still make CSRF attack, for example by crafting malicious website and tricking the user to submit a form, which, in turn, makes cross-origin request.
 CORS can’t help here, because preflight request is sent only for fetching in javascript, not forms.

 ![CSRF with post](./assets/csrf-post.png)

+The solution is to use CSRF tokens.
+Each form has a hidden field with CSRF token.
+The CSRF token is also stored in cookies, when the request for the page is done, with Set-Cookie HTTP header.
+When request for creating comment is done, the value inside the header and body of the request are checked, if not equal, request is rejected.
+The attacker cannot know the token, and cannot submit it in body of the request.

+Same can be applied for other requests with fetch.
+Any request missing CSRF token in body is rejected.

+Also ensure that the cookies have proper SameSite attribute.
+When Lax, cookies for cross-site GET requests are not stripped out.
+Theoretically, choosing proper SameSite eliminates the need for CSRF tokens, but it would serve as an additional level of protection.